Updated 12 August 2020

 Binding details - decide on spine title, lettering, and colour, then use the:

 Be aware of potential publication contract restrictions with making your thesis fulltext openly accessible in OUR Archive.
 Deposit in a non-commercial repository such as OUR Archive is usually permitted.
-Level of access can be altered retrospectively to abstract only.
-Consider this advice on publishing offers.

 Resources that can support you: